 Manufacturing has formed Pennsylvania’s past, present, and future – making it a significant component of our economy and our heritage.
 Watch how three companies — a 130-year-old tool manufacturer, high-tech glass manufacturer, and innovative steel fabricator — are adapting to the evolution of the manufacturing industry with creative problem-solving and forward-faced thinking.

 A world-class workforce begins with a world-class education, and in Pennsylvania, we have both.
-In a rapidly-evolving industry such as advanced manufacturing, we want to make sure our workforce has access to programs that enable them to update and expand their skills to stay on top of new demands in the field.
-Top-notch, customizable workforce training ensures our graduates are prepared for multiple industries and are able to grow with the industries in which they work.
+In a rapidly-evolving industry such as advanced manufacturing, we make sure our workforce has access to programs that enable them to update and expand their skills to stay on top of new demands in the field.
+Top-notch, customizable workforce training ensures our graduates are prepared for multiple disciplines and can grow with the industry.

 Workforce Training Resources

-Eligible in-state businesses and out-of-state companies relocating to PA can apply to WEDNetPA to access training funds, which can be used for a wide range of training, from welding and quality assurance to software engineering and advanced manufacturing technology, and more.
+Eligible in-state businesses and out-of-state companies relocating to PA can apply to WEDNetPA to access training funds, which can be used for a wide range of training, from welding and quality assurance to software engineering, advanced manufacturing technology, and more.

 The NextManufacturing Center at Carnegie Mellon University is one of the world’s leading research centers for additive manufacturing (AM).
 The Center offers workforce training in collaboration with the Robert C. Byrd Institute and Catalyst Connection, a local nonprofit economic development center, in order to capitalize on the concentration of national metals producers, powder suppliers, manufacturers and software developers located in the Southwestern PA region.
 The Center also offers Additive Manufacturing for Engineers, the only course in the U.S. offering direct exposure of undergraduates to E-beam and laser powder bed AM.

 Pennsylvania has an unprecedented opportunity to drive a real manufacturing renaissance — and to capture the broader benefits to our economy and communities that go with it.
-To learn more about the manufacturing programs offered by the PA Department of Community & Economic Development (DCED), please visit dced.pa.gov/programs.
+To learn more about the manufacturing programs offered by the PA Department of Community & Economic Development (DCED), please visit our Programs & Funding page.